Event Agenda

 12:30 – 13:30

-Towards 2030 - Participants will explore youth leadership and democratic participation in Tanzania, examining the invisible infrastructure of national progress democratic sensibility.
-Through data-driven discussion, including 2020 voter turnout trends, the session will unpack barriers to youth engagement in elections and governance.
+Participants will explore youth leadership and democratic participation in Tanzania, examining the invisible infrastructure of national progress democratic sensibility.
+Through data-driven discussion, including 2020 voter turnout trends, the session will unpack barriers to youth engagement in elections and governance and identify strategies to foster meaningful participation and leadership.

 Speakers

-Fredy Mtei (Moderator, Project Officer, Kijana Wajibika, Restless Development), Edson Hamis (Youth, Makingi Village Chair, Kasulu, Kigoma), Ocheck Msuva (Founder and Executive Director, Bridge for Change), Arif Fazel (Youth Coordinator, Action Aid), Ismail Biro (Deputy Director, Tanzania Bora Initiative), Neema Mgendi (Executive Director, Okoa New Generation)
+Moderator: Fredy Mtei (Project Officer, Kijana Wajibika, Restless Development), Speakers: Edson Hamis (Youth, Makingi Village Chair, Kasulu, Kigoma), Ocheck Msuva (Founder and Executive Director, Bridge for Change), Arif Fazel (Youth Coordinator, Action Aid), Ismail Biro (Deputy Director, Tanzania Bora Initiative), Neema Mgendi (Executive Director, Okoa New Generation)

 Venue:Main Hall